• Skip to primary navigation

 1 cup pitted cherries

-1/4 cup sugar and 2 tsp. butter for topping.
+1/4 cup sugar and 2 tsp. butter for the topping.

 Preheat the oven to 350°F

-Mix all ingredients (Except fruit) together, you do not have to mix the dry first, but you can.
-Add the cherries and mix into the batter.
-Pour the batter into a 8 x 8-inch pan, I like to line the pan with parchment paper so it does not stick.
-Top with crumbles of melted butter and sugar.
+Mix all ingredients (except fruit) together, you do not have to mix the dry first, but you can.
+Add the cherries and mix them into the batter.
+Pour the batter into an 8 x 8-inch pan, I like to line the pan with parchment paper so it does not stick.
+Top with crumbles of soft butter and sugar.

 Bake for 20-25 minutes